ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

     Under these circumstances, the joining node MAY specify an empty PoP evidence, i.e., it sets the value of the 'client_cred_verify' parameter to the empty CBOR byte string (0x40).

   * If the conditions above do not hold or the joining node prefers to compute a non-empty PoP evidence, then the joining node  proceeds as follows.
-In either case, the N_S used to build the PoP input is as defined in {{sssec-challenge-value}}.
+The N_S used to build the PoP input is as defined in {{sssec-challenge-value}}.

     - If the group is not a pairwise-only group, the PoP evidence MUST be a signature.
 The joining node computes the signature by using the same private key and signature algorithm that it intends to use for signing messages in the OSCORE group.